We have a new YouTube video getting in a Tesla that has a dead 12-volt start battery

 She was fortunate to have enough power left to actually get in the car.
 However, no Tesla models have mechanical keys available to accomplish this if the 12-volt battery is actually dead.

-The video demonstrates how to get inside a Tesla if the 12-volt battery dies so that the battery can be charged or replaced.
+The video demonstrates how to get inside a Tesla if the 12-volt battery dies to start the and so that the battery can be charged or replaced.
 The instructions are in the owner’s manual, which inside the locked car on the center screen.

 Each model has are two wires, red and black or positive and negative, available somewhere at the front of the Tesla to connect to.
 The Model 3, Model Y and Model S give identical access behind tow eye cover in the bumper on the left side.
 The gif file to right is a pretty good demo, but its more difficult in practice.